 - Rates.
-Some interest rates may be higher than others depending on the lender.
-Compare these rates to see which will give you the best deal and decide if you’d rather pay a variable rate or a fixed rate.
+Interest rates can vary depending on the lender.
+Look at different lenders to see which is offering the best deal, and decide if you’d rather pay a variable or a fixed rate.

-Things to watch out for
+What you should watch out for

-You should also make sure that a car loan is something you can handle financially; you don’t want to default on the loan because you can’t repay it.
-Failure to repay can be an even bigger problem if you chose a secured loan since the lender has the right to repossess the vehicle and sell the it to regain their lost money.
+You should make sure you can comfortably manage the loan financially.
+You don’t want to end up defaulting on the loan because you can’t repay it.
+Failure to repay can be an even bigger problem if you chose a secured loan, since the lender has the right to repossess the vehicle and sell it to repay their loss.